jman4747/OMR/ORG/ORG-0_Organizing_Manual.typ

 Project Planning Documents (PPD) capture the Action Items process in @action_items or the Project process in @projects.

 == Policies
-Grayson Robotics Policies capture processes and techniques intended for repeated use indefinitely.
+Grayson Robotics Policies capture processes and techniques intended for repeated use over an indefinite period of time.
 Team members shall author these documents only when the process is well known, and they expect it to be relevant for over a year.
 Team members shall take care to create or deprecate policies only after careful reflection on the underlying process.